 Plato, Locke, and Wollstonecraft are just a few examples of corruptionist critics in the history of philosophical educational discourse in the Western tradition.
 Each has a concern with the negative effects of educational and social norms and practices on the epistemic and ethical character of students, articulable in terms of virtues and vices.
 A concern with the corruption of character is, of course, not their sole concern, but it does sit within the central economy of their concerns.

 This paper sketches two concepts that can organise the range of claims that are made about the effects of education on the epistemic characters of students.
-First, edification: the idea that education ought to provide appropriate conditions for the cultivation and exercise of epistemic virtues, building epistemic character.
+First, edification: the idea that education ought to provide appropriate conditions for the cultivation and exercise of epistemic virtues, thereby building epistemic character.
 Under this label should be gathered the rhetoric of ‘teaching of virtue’, ‘enhancing character’, and so on.
 Contemporary advocates of edification in education – like Jason Baehr, Heather Battaly, Duncan Pritchard, and Lani Watson – argue for some version of the claim that education ought to develop epistemic character by enabling students to develop epistemic virtues.
 Second, corruption: education is corrupting when it tends to encourage the development and exercise of epistemic vices.
 It plays on everyday uses of the verb ‘corrupt’ to mean degrading the positive or essential qualities of a person or thing.
 When educational experiences draw out, feed, or reward the vices of the mind, then they are corrupting.

 Before developing the concepts of edification and corruption, two general comments are in order.
 The first is that they are not confined to epistemic virtues and vices, although that is the focus of this paper.
 Edification and corruption can be applied to ethical, civic, or other forms of virtue and vice.
 The second comment is that there is a third way to assess the effects of education on character: akrasia.
 An educational system could produce students with a proper sense of the nature and significance of the epistemic virtues, but fail to instil a further commitment to be epistemically virtuous.
 Such students are akratic, knowing the good, but not yet disposed to pursue or manifest it, being instead too weak of will.
 Education, then, can result in edification or akrasia or corruption, which are increasingly worse as outcomes.
 It is better to be edified than akratic, and akratic better than corrupt.
 A study of the characterological effects of education should include all three options.
 The focus of this paper is, however, epistemic corruption and the many ways that education can be epistemically corrupting.